Menu

 an egret flying

-Poe Springs State Park
+Poe Springs Park

 Alachua County’s largest spring, Poe, is open 7 days a week.
 Park amenities include pavilions and picnic shelters, play areas, multi-purpose fields, volleyball courts, and bar-b-que grills.
 There are loop trails throughout the park for hiking, and a boardwalk that traverses the cypress swamp leads visitors to the springs.
 A boat launch and dock afford watercraft access to the river.
 Parking is $6 per vehicle, cash only.
 Get there early, the Park may close when it reaches full capacity.